Anatomy of bubbles in epoxy floors

-In interior design industry, Epoxy is a widely used chemical material that used as a coating to variety kind of floors.
+In the interior design industry, Epoxy is a widely used chemical material that used as a coating to various kind of floors.
 People like epoxy because epoxy floors are very durable, highly resistant and fabulously presenting.
-As artificial resin, epoxy’s inexpensive price simply expand its fan base to an enormous amount.
-However, such a popular coated floor has its own flaws and sometimes it just make one feel helpless.
+As the artificial resin, epoxy’s inexpensive price simply expand its fan base to an enormous amount.
+However, such a popular coated floor has its own flaws and sometimes it just makes one feel helpless.

 Theory of bubbling

-To make it easier to understand, just imagine blowing air into the space between a piece of wind shield and its film.
-Whenever one do that, a bubble will comes out.
-The same theory apply to the epoxy floors.
-When the water is heated, it evaporated and become stream that similar to the air we blow.
+To make it easier to understand, just imagine blowing air into space between a piece of the windshield and its film.
+Whenever one do that, a bubble will come out.
+The same theory applies to the epoxy floors.
+When the water is heated, it evaporated and become a stream that similar to the air we blow.

 How to prevent bubbling from happening

 As you may found that the bubbles are there because of water.
-If we are able to make sure our concrete is dry enough before we coat epoxy, there would be much less bubbles.
-However when we do the coating ourselves, we couldn’t simply ask too much from ourselves as we are not professionals.
-Therefore we are introducing a easy-to-follow 3 steps to help you evaluate the moisture level of your concrete.
+If we are able to make sure our concrete is dry enough before we coat epoxy, there would be much fewer bubbles.
+However, when we do the coating ourselves, we couldn’t simply ask too much of ourselves as we are not professionals.
+Therefore we are introducing an easy-to-follow 3 steps to help you evaluate the moisture level of your concrete.
 Simply follow this:

 - Tap a plastic bag onto your concrete.

 - Lift the bag and check the moisture level of the side that has been touch the concrete.
 If it is dry, then you are ok to proceed to next level.

 This is very easy, right?
 I believe you are completely able to do this alone.
 Next time, just remember to run a small check like above before installing epoxy floor to your lovely concrete.
 Hire epoxy floors Brisbane for a reliable installation and service.